KarolinaGustavsson/Antibiotics_Chemprop/README.md

 # Antibiotics_Chemprop

+## Goal

+### Getting an understanding for drug discovery using machine learning and getting experience using chemprop

 ## Datasets

 ### Datasets can be found in the datasets folder: we used article_training for traning our model and assessing it, then we wanted to predict something novel — for that we used coco_test